NOAA-GFDL/fre-examples/README.md

 # fre-examples

 This repository holds public facing example yaml configurations.
-These yamls can include configurations for copmilation, post-processing, and analysis.
+These yamls can include configurations for compilation, post-processing, and analysis.

 Yaml devlopment should always include a model yaml.
 One model yaml can be used for all processes.